arquillian/arquillian-container-osgi/README.md

 		</container>
 	</arquillian>

-which is in standard properties format
+The framework configuration file is in standard properties format:

 	# Properties to configure the Framework
 	org.osgi.framework.storage=./target/osgi-store